 - I like newspaper stories that are incomplete, that give me room to imagine the rest.
 It’s no good to me reading about something that’s all neatly solved and wrapped up.
 That’s why so many of my stories revolve around human psychology, around why someone commits a certain crime, or series of crimes.
 I don’t profess to know the answers but I like to explore the possibilities.

-Peter Robinson is a Canadian crime writer born in Britain.
-He is best known for his crime novels set in Yorkshire featuring Inspector Alan Banks.
+Peter Robinson was a Canadian crime writer born in Britain.
+He was best known for his crime novels set in Yorkshire featuring Inspector Alan Banks.
 The first book in the series was Gallows View.
-He has written 25 books.
+He wrote 25 books.

 Please click here for our Literary Birthday Calendar